ahtn/xusb-boot/README.md

 no USB connection is present, but it requires an extra IO pin.

-If the reset button is pressed again while the bootloader is running then it will reset into the application section.
+If the reset button is pressed again while the bootloader is running then the bootloader will reset into the application section.
 This allows you to reset the xmega while a USB connection is present by pressing the reset button twice.

 ### Enter the bootloader from software